-Learn how to deep clean your slow cooker with barely any scrubbing on your end (save that elbow grease for another project).
-This method also deodorizes & removes any lingering tastes or smells, which means it is possible for your slow cooker insert to look like it is practically brand new again.
+Learn how to clean a slow cooker with hardly any scrubbing on your part (save that elbow grease for another project).
+This cleaning method also deodorizes and removes any lingering tastes or smells, which means it is possible for your slow cooker insert to look like it is practically brand new again.
 I know, it sounds too good to be true….but stick with me here (and make sure to scroll through and look at the drastic before and after photos).

-You know how sometimes when you cook a meal in your slow cooker and, even if you greased it prior to adding your ingredients, no amount of scrubbing, soaking, or praying is going to get that thick ring of crud off the sides? (especially if you thought your dishwasher was going to do a better job than it did and it ended up baking the mess on even more)
+You know how sometimes when you cook a meal in your slow cooker and even if you greased it prior to adding your ingredients, no amount of scrubbing, soaking, or praying is going to get that thick ring of crud off of the sides?

 Mine was so bad earlier this week, that I just had to use it as it was…as clean as I could get it, with a nasty baked on ring from the previous days meal.